Retail AIFs prospectus requirements.

 - desirability of consulting a financial advisor or stockbroker about the prospectus and

-- where relevant, the fact that the difference at one time between sale and repurchase price means the investment must be viewed as medium to long-term.
+- where relevant, the fact that the difference at one time between the sale and repurchase price means the investment must be viewed as medium to long-term.

 It must include a detailed description of the risks involved in

-- efficient management activities including counterparty risk,
+- efficient management activities, including counterparty risk,

 - potential conflicts of interest, and